sammyhass/wasm-web-ide-server/README.md

 go run main.go migrate
 ```

+###  Installing WebAssembly Related Dependencies

+The server makes use of the following tools to compile and run WebAssembly code:

+* [AssemblyScript](https://www.assemblyscript.org/)- A TypeScript-like language that compiles to WebAssembly
+* [WebAssembly Binary Toolkit (wabt)](https://github.com/WebAssembly/wabt) - A toolkit for working with WebAssembly binaries and text formats
+* [TinyGo](https://tinygo.org/) - A Go compiler for WebAssembly

+You will need to ensure each of these are installed on your machine.
+Scripts for installing each of these dependencies are provided in the [scripts](scripts) directory.
+Run all of these scripts from the root of the project.

 ### Serving the API

 Once you have setup environment variables and performed the necessary migrations, you can run the API by running the following command: